Mystery

 “This guy is ten times the crazy Dixon ever was!” she yelled.
 I swear her spit hit me in the ear.

-“I want to could help,” I said, squeezing my eyes tight against the scary mental pictures.
+“I’d help if I could,” I said, squeezing my eyes tight against the unsettling mental pictures.

-“Then help.”
-Her voice had turned calm.
-The gears of her mind ground with a nearly audible gnawing.
-“These local yokels aren’t even looking.
-The mother believes the father is hiding the girl, and the father is a blatant liar.”
+“Then help,” she replied, steam running low.
+The gears of her mind ground with virtually audible gnawing.
+“These local yokels aren’t even looking, Connor.
+The mother believes the father is hiding Kayla, but the cops….”
+Her words faded, and then rose in volume to end with a bang.
+“The father is a blatant liar!”

 “You talked to the father?”